MicrosoftDocs/Hololens/hololens/hololens-commercial-features.md

 ---
-title: Commercial features
+title: Commercial features overview
-description: Learn about the Microsoft HoloLens Commercial Suite features that make it easier for businesses to manage HoloLens devices.
+description: Learn about the Microsoft HoloLens Commercial features that make it easier for businesses to manage HoloLens devices.
 author: scooley
 ms.author: scooley
 ms.date: 08/26/2019